People and Organizations. Alumni and Community Organizations

 Association of Bowdoin Friends

 Founded in 1984, the Association of Bowdoin Friends is a group of approximately 1,800 midcoast-area residents who share an interest in the well-being of the College.
 Its mission states “the association strengthens the relationship between Bowdoin and the community, affording members the opportunity to support and engage in the life of the College.”
 Some members are alumni or otherwise have direct ties to the College, while most are simply interested members of the community.
 Members regularly attend lectures, concerts, performances, and special events on campus, and some audit classes.
 Activities sponsored by the Friends include receptions and dinners held in conjunction with College events, large and small book discussion groups, and the community lecture series.
 Through the Friends Fund, many members choose to support the College library, museums, athletics, and music and performing arts programs.

-Bowdoin Friends are also invited to become involved in the Host Family Program.
-Administered by the Office of the Dean of Student Affairs, the Host Family Program pairs local families with international students, teaching fellows, and visiting faculty, as well as interested first-year students, easing the transition to College life and fostering lasting friendships.
+Bowdoin Friends are also invited to become involved in the Bowdoin Community Host Program.
+Administered by the Office of Student Activities, the Bowdoin Community Host Program pairs local families with students from other states, international students, and teaching fellows, as well as interested first-year students, easing the transition to College life and fostering lasting friendships.
 Through this program, international students and faculty are offered a taste of American life and culture.

 Individual membership is $40.00.
-Household membership starts at $55.00 for two people and $5.00 for each additional household.
-Benefits of membership include receipt of a bi-weekly calendar of events, free classified advertising on the Bowdoin Web site, discounts to many campus performances, free library borrowing privileges, a 15 percent discount at the Bowdoin Bookstore, and discounts at the museum shops.
+Household membership starts at $55.00 for two people and $5.00 for each additional member.
+Benefits of membership include electronic subscription to a bi-weekly calendar of events, free classified advertising on the Bowdoin website, discounts to many campus performances, free library borrowing privileges, a 20 percent discount off one item each month at the Bowdoin Bookstore, and 10 percent discounts at the museum shops.